Frequently Asked Questions

-- Credit/Debit cards: VISA, MasterCard, AMEX and Discover
+- Credit/Debit cards: VISA, MasterCard, Discover, American Express

 - Money Order

-- Cash payments in person only – please DO NOT send cash via mail or courier
+- Cash – in-person ONLY; please DO NOT send cash via mail or courier

 You may make periodic payments while your instrument is in production or pay off the balance upon completion…whichever is easiest for you.
 Once it is finished, we will contact you to confirm your delivery option of choice and complete payment.
 Your instrument will then be sent to you.